-We also require that prospective students submit test scores from either the Graduate Record Examination (GRE) or Medical College Admission Test (MCAT).
+Submitting test scores from either the Graduate Record Examination (GRE) or Medical College Admission Test (MCAT) is optional.

 Prospective students whose native language is not English must complete the TOEFL exam.

 We offer rolling admission but recommend that prospective applicants submit completed applications by April 1 for Fall (September) admissions and before November 1 for Spring (January) admissions.
 Applications received after these dates will be considered pending available space.